OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 OpenMDAO docs Makefile
 ~~~~~~~~~~~~~~~~~~~~~~

-The OpenMDAO `docs/Makefile` can be used as a template for making Sphinx documentation, and can accomplish several things that
+The OpenMDAO `docs/Makefile` can't be imported, per se, but can be used as a template for your own Sphinx docs Makefile, and can accomplish several things that
-the default Makefile falls short of (e.g. only building files that have recently changed, rather than the whole project; e.g. rebuilding
+the default Sphinx Makefile falls short of (e.g. our Makefile can build only files that have recently changed, rather than the whole project; e.g. our makefile
-an .rst file whose embed-code dependency has changed, though the .rst file hasn't) Here are the commands from OpenMDAO's Makefile:
+can rebuild an .rst file whose embed-code dependency has changed, though the .rst file hasn't) Here are the commands from OpenMDAO's Makefile:

 .. code-block:: makefile